Are marriage boundaries a reasonable option for the suffering spouse in a difficult marriage?

 My husband saw me fall into the hole of criticism and tried to help me out.

 And that’s how couples help each other grow.
-Marriage is in fact a refining instrument, and as such spouses have a responsibility to spur each other towards godliness.
+Marriage is in fact a refining instrument, and as such spouses can spur each other towards maturity and godliness.

 So how do we define limits in marriage?
-How do you, gently and humbly, call out chronic negative behavior and attitudes in a difficult spouse?
+How do you, respectfully call out negative behavior and attitudes in a spouse?

 Here are five guidelines for developing marriage boundaries.